Isaac-DeFrain/KFramework/Notes-Papers/KOverviewNotes.md

 * *Concurrency via dynamic thread creation/termination and synchronization*.
 One can spawn a thread to execute any statement.
 The spawned thread shares its environment at creation with its parent.
 Threads can be synchronized via a join command which blocks the current thread until the joined thread completes, via re-entrant locks which can be acquired and released, and rendezvous commands.

 ### K Syntax
 The K syntax of languages, calculi, or systems, as well as the additional syntax needed for the semantics of these, is defined using *context-free grammars* (CFG), or equivalently, algebraic signatures written using the *mixfix* notation.
-We use `List{Nonterminal,terminal}` to refer to the nonterminal corresponding to `terminal`-separated lists of `Nonterminal` elements; e.g. `List{Exp,@}` refers to `@`-separated lists of expressions.
-As a special case, `List{Nonterminal}` stands for comma-separated lists of nonterminals.
+We use `List{Nonterminal,"terminal"}` to refer to the nonterminal corresponding to `terminal`-separated lists of `Nonterminal` elements; e.g. `List{Exp,"@"}` refers to `@`-separated lists of expressions.
 In K, `.`, read "nothing" and possibly tagged with its type, is uniformly used as the unit of all structures mentioned above.
-If a different unit is preferred, it can be specified as an additional argument to `List`, e.g. `List{Exp,@,nil}`.
+If a different unit is preferred, it can be specified as an additional argument to `List`, e.g. `List{Exp,"@","nil"}`.

 At its core, K is not concerned with concrete syntax at all.
 The syntax of K currently consists of one syntactic category `K` for *computational structures* (*computations*), i.e. structures which have the capability to compute when put in the right context, together with another syntactic category, `KLabel`, for AST labels:
 ```